What is the Golden Rule?

 Question: "What is the Golden Rule?"

 What we call the Golden Rule refers to Matthew 7:12: “So in everything, do to others what you would have them do to you, for this sums up the Law and the Prophets.”
 Jesus knew the human heart and its selfishness.
-In fact, in the preceding verse, He describes human beings as “you who are evil.”
-This is important to grasp because, as He continues to say in v.
-16, human beings still know how to give good gifts to their children even though they are evil and selfish by nature.
-This verse leads into the Golden Rule which says to actively pursue and treat others as we would like to be treated in all things.
+In fact, in the preceding verse, He describes human beings as innately “evil” (verse 11).
+Jesus’ Golden Rule gives us a standard by which naturally selfish people can gauge their actions: actively treat others the way they themselves like to be treated.

-What is interesting to note about this tenet of the Christian Scriptures is that no other mainline religious or philosophical system is its equal.
-The biblical Golden Rule is not the “ethic of reciprocity” that is so commonly espoused by non-Christian moralists.
-Frequently, liberal critics, and/or secular humanists attempt to explain the golden rule as a common ethic shared by all religions.
+What is interesting to note about the Golden Rule is that no other religious or philosophical system has its equal.
+Jesus’ Golden Rule is not the “ethic of reciprocity” so commonly espoused by non-Christian moralists.
+Frequently, liberal critics and secular humanists attempt to explain away the uniqueness of the Golden Rule, saying it is a common ethic shared by all religions.
 This is not the case.
-When Jesus gave this command in Matthew 7:12, it was radically different from all other forms of it—except for the Jewish Torah—used up to that time or since.
-The difference is subtle, but very important.
-The biblical Golden Rule is a positive command to show active love, as opposed its negative, passive counterparts.
-A quick survey of Eastern religions and philosophies will expose this common inversion, some of which have been described as the “silver rule” due to its inverted command:
+Jesus’ command has a subtle, but very important, difference.
+A quick survey of the sayings of Eastern religions will make this plain:

-Obeying the Christian ethic and imperative to love others is a mark of a true Christian (John 13:35).
-In fact, Christians cannot even claim to love God if they don’t actively love other people as well because, “If someone says, ‘I love God’ and hates his brother, he is a liar; for the one who does not love his brother whom he has seen, cannot love God whom he has not seen” (1 John 4:20).
+Obeying the Christian imperative to love others is a mark of a true Christian (John 13:35).
+In fact, Christians cannot claim to love God if they don’t actively love other people as well.
+“If someone says, ‘I love God’ and hates his brother, he is a liar; for the one who does not love his brother whom he has seen, cannot love God whom he has not seen” (1 John 4:20).
 The Golden Rule encapsulates this idea and is unique to the Judeo-Christian Scriptures.

 Jesus' Sermon on the Mount: And His Confrontation with the World by D.A.
-Carson.
+Carson and Logos Bible Software.